-- → Title - → Author name(s), in the order they should be displayed when published.
-Separate rows should be used for each author's details. - → Institutional affiliations of all authors - → Author/Contributor biographies, maximum 200 words per author - → Relevant discipline and sub-discipline of your research topic (pick one from drop-down list) - → Academic level of your intended audience (pick one from drop-down list) - → List of any published articles resulting from the research discussed in your case study, maximum of 6. - Abstract, maximum 250 words - → 3-5 learning outcomes.
-Guidance on writing effective outcomes can be found in the submission template
+- → Title - Author name(s), in the order they should be displayed when published.
+Separate rows should be used for each author's details. - > Institutional affiliations of all authors - → Contributor biographies, maximum 200 words per author - → Relevant discipline and sub-discipline of your research topic (pick one from drop-down list) - → Academic level of your intended audience (pick one from drop-down list) - → List of any published articles resulting from the research discussed in your case study, maximum of 6 - → Abstract, maximum 250 words - → 3-5 learning outcomes.
+Guidance on writing effective outcomes can be found in the submission template - → Main body of the case study, maximum 5000 words - → Section summaries for each main section of the case study

-- → Main body of the case study, maximum 5,000 words - → Section summaries for each main section of the case study - → 3-5 classroom discussion questions - → 3-5 multiple choice quiz questions - → Figures and tables, including captions - → List of up to 6 further readings - → Links to up to 6 relevant web resources, if applicable - → List of references cited in the case study
+- → 3-5 classroom discussion questions

+- → 3-5 multiple choice quiz questions

+- → Figures and tables, including captions

+- → List of up to 6 further readings, which can include web resources

+- → List of references cited in the case study